Home » Alternative Treatments to Osteoarthritis Sufferers

 If you are inclined to attempt an alternative therapy to more effectively manage symptoms of your OA you would be wise to keep several important points in mind:

-• Better Safe Than Sorry: Do not ditch your current conventional treatment plan until and unless the alternative method has proven itself more effective beyond any reasonable doubt.
-You could be letting yourself in for significant setbacks should you abandon your current plan prematurely and the alternative treatment prove to be unsuccessful.
+- Better Safe Than Sorry: Do not ditch your current conventional treatment plan until and unless the alternative method has proven itself more effective beyond any reasonable doubt.
+You could be letting yourself in for significant setbacks should you abandon your current plan prematurely and the alternative treatment proves to be unsuccessful.

-• Be Careful What You Take.
+- Be Careful What You Take.
 Natural is not necessarily synonymous with safe.
-There are thousands of compounds in the world which occur naturally but should never be ingested.
+There are thousands of compounds in the world that occur naturally but should never be ingested.
 If you decide to explore a herbal remedy make sure to do your research first.

-Sufferers of osteoarthritis may be eligible for a $40,000 tax credit designed to help lessen the financial burden of people with disabilities.
+Sufferers of osteoarthritis may be eligible for financial assistance like CPP Disability, Long-term disability insurance, and disability tax credits, designed to help lessen the financial burden of people with disabilities.
 This program has helped many rebuild their lives in the wake of a shattering diagnosis.